Paul is an experienced facilitator who has worked with Team Solutions, University of Auckland, in the central North Island.

 - a shift from teacher to a differentiated student-centred team-based learning environment using relevant Inquiry/ PBL across all subjects in ‘rich and relevant’ contexts.

 - a shift in the classroom environment to ensure students engage and develop strong self-efficacy, and have the opportunities to develop key skills for the 21 st century; collaboration, critical thinking, creativity, and innovation.
+The shift is driven and measured using valid instruments.

 - significant shifts in student achievement (NCEA) through team-based inquiry.